We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 1. It helps avoid the negative impact of commute regret*

 I for one have suffered the phenomenon of commute-regret.
-I turned up to a Teams meeting ‘in person’ thinking it would be a great opportunity to catch up with folk over a biscuit or three, only to realise that most people had opted to join virtually.
+I turned up to a Teams meeting ‘in person’ thinking it would be a great opportunity to catch up with folk over a biscuit or three, only to realise that most people had opted to join remotely.

 According to the urban dictionary, commute regret can go hand-in-hand with a ‘soul crushing’ effect that walking into an empty, ‘ghost town-like’ office has.